 Color options are virtually unlimited.
 This references the painted finish.
-The DIY approach to painting such panels is there, but is likely way more expensive than a factory finish.
+The DIY approach to painting such metal panels is there, but it is likely way more expensive than going with a factory finish.

 The factory process feeds metal panels through the metal mill and coats it evenly in short order.
 Using superior paint pigments, it also shields the product with yet another layer of supreme protection.

-If going with a professional contractor, they’ll probably have brochures of color lines that they carry (usually 10 to 40 options).
-Customized color options are available, but usually at a premium cost, as they aren’t massively produced.
+If going with a professional contractor, they’ll probably have brochures of different color options that they carry (usually 10 to 40 options).
+Customized color options are also available, but usually at a premium cost, as they aren’t massively produced.

 via Bridger Steel